EqualExperts/digital-platform-playbook/introduction/capabilities-of-a-digital-platform.md

 ## Services Catalogue

+A services catalogue is an information portal, that maximises the discoverability of teams and services on a digital platform.
+It's powered by machine-readable metadata sourced from version control systems, deployment tools, metrics aggregators, ticketing workflow systems, and machine-readable post-incident reviews.
+Portal content usually includes:

 * List all Digital Services and their owning teams, in a publicly available catalogue.
 * List all Digital Platform capabilities and their owning teams.
 * List all curated test environments with described intent.